keu/docs/guides/kubepod-operator.md

 CMD ["python", "./multiply_by_23.py"]
 ```

-When using XComs with the KubernetesPodOperator, you must create the file `airflow/xcom/return.json` in your Docker container (ideally from within your Dockerfile as seen above), because Airflow can only look for XComs to pull at that specific location.
-The Docker image also contains a simple Python script (shown below) to multiply an environment variable by 23, package the result into JSON, and write that JSON to the correct file to be retrieved as an XCom.
-The XComs from the KubernetesPodOperator are pushed only if the task itself was marked as successful.
+When using XComs with the KubernetesPodOperator, you must create the file `airflow/xcom/return.json` in your Docker container (ideally from within your Dockerfile), because Airflow can only look for XComs to pull at that specific location.
+IN the following example, the Docker image contains a simple Python script to multiply an environment variable by 23, package the result into JSON, and then write that JSON to the correct file to be retrieved as an XCom.
+The XComs from the KubernetesPodOperator are pushed only if the task is marked successful.

 ```python
 import os